 Interested in using eBird data scientifically?
-Here are our key tips and tricks and the next opportunities to learn from the eBird analysis team in person.
+Here are our key tips and tricks.

 Once you have the data in hand, the R package auk can be used to extract and prepare eBird data for analysis.
 Learn about auk here.